Talent Acquisition and Employment

 Attracting talent is central to our aim of becoming a national model of educational excellence.
 The quality of one of our most important assets, our faculty and staff, has a direct impact on the learning and development of our students and advances our mission of changing lives and enriching our community.

 Everyone involved in the hiring process plays an active role in the search for talent.
-Being agile, innovative and ready are key factors to a successful hire and has a direct impact on student sucess and the future of the College.
-Recruiting the best talent relies on the committment of those involved.
+Being agile, innovative, and ready are key factors in a successful hire.
+Recruiting, hiring, and on-boarding the best talent for our students relies on the engagement and commitment of those involved.